 Methods/Approach

 Five hypotheses were devised to test the ability of linked data to address the kinds of problems with which NICE is currently faced.
-Under each hypothesis at least one real world scenario capturing users’ information needs was developed and were used to guide the project.
+Under each hypothesis at least one real world scenario capturing users’ information needs was developed and used to guide the project.
 The scenarios were subsequently validated where possible with subject matter experts to elicit actual information needs at each point and a series of queries were documented that the persona in the scenario would require in an ideal world to address the particular scenario.

 A demonstrator was developed to support several core needs outlined by the scenarios.
 The demonstrator has involved work in each of the following areas:

+Modelling

-Modelling – Understanding how NICE guidelines are constructed and the various components and meaningful relationships between them that will exist as a result of implementing the unified manual.
+Working with experts across NICE to understand how NICE guidelines are constructed

+Understanding and validating the individual core components of guidelines and quality standards and the meaningful relationships between those components.

+Creation of a basic content model covering core concepts across guidance and quality standards.
+This model has been more formally expressed using Web Ontology Language (OWL) to create a core NICE Ontology.

+Incorporating external ontologies such as PROV and Open Annotation to model provenance and annotations.

+Data/Content

-Data/Content – Manual extraction of content from existing guidance and supporting products.
+Manual extraction of a subset of content from existing guidance and quality standards focusing on the topic of Diabetes

+Technology and User interface

+Use of ontology modelling tools (Protégé)

-Technology and User interface – Development of core technologies to build models,
+Development of core technologies to build models

-load content into the model, configure a content (triple) store to hold both the model and data, automatically annotate the content, and query/present the content to users..
+Configuration of a content (triple) store to hold both the model and data,

-Activities completed

-The project has so far completed the following activities:

-Creation of a basic content model covering core concepts across guidance and quality standards

-Automation of the loading of content into a graph data store
+Automation of the loading of content into the triple store

-Automation of concept extraction from core NICE content entities such as recommendations, and evidence statements using a natural language processing (NLP) tool
+Automation of concept extraction from core NICE content entities using a natural language processing (NLP) tool

 Linkage of concepts in the content to existing external datasets and vocabularies such as Freebase, MeSH and DrugBank.

+Development of standard SPARQL queries to retrieve data to support scenarios

+Creation of a user friendly presentation layer

-Enabled access to the data in graph form to allow users both to:
+Enable access to the data in graph form through the presentation layer to allow users both to:

-traverse back through provenance of a recommendation, to find discussion, evidence statements and studies related to a particular recommendation
+Traverse back through provenance of a recommendation, to find discussion, evidence statements and studies related to a particular recommendation

 Search or group content by subject

-Creation of a rudimentary method for creating and uploading content into the graph database
+Exploration of a simple forms based approach for creating and uploading content into the graph database

+Communications

-Creation of a blog to discuss the background to Linked Data and specific issues in the project as they arose
+Creation of a blog to discuss the background to the project and specific issues as they arose

 Discussion of initial findings and observations

 Detailed observations captured on the various stages of work leading to creation of the demonstrator are captured in Appendix 1.
 Core observations and observations pertinent to specific hypotheses are listed below, with links to detailed observations in the appendix where relevant.